devbisme/circuitsascode/docsrc/pelicansite/content/posts/post1.md

 Why does *Circuits as Code* exist?
 Couldn't this just as well have been a part of SKiDL?

 Yes, maybe.
-But "circuits as code" is so much easier to understand.
+But "circuits as code" is so much easier to remember.
 Nobody knows what "SKiDL" means.

 This library and the web site also serve some other purposes.
-Most importantly, it contains useful subcircuits that you can include in your own design and save yourself some effort.
+Most importantly, it contains useful subcircuits that you can include in your own designs and save yourself some effort.

 You can also use this as a teaching resource by reading through the source code to see how SKiDL is used.